Byssinosis: Symptoms

 Patients can develop these symptoms after a few hours of exposure at minimum.
 For this reason, patients who develop and report these symptoms, and subsequently byssinosis, are one of the reasons why the term Monday Fever exists.
-Byssinosis can become chronic in a patient if they are continually exposed to cotton, jute, or yarn dust over time.
-Byssinosis can be misdiagnosed as COPD, or asthma however the difference in these lung diseases and byssinosis comes from the etiology.
-Byssinosis can ultimately result in narrowing of the airways, lung scarring and death from infection or respiratory failure.
+Byssinosis can become chronic in patients who are continually exposed to cotton, jute, or yarn dust over time.
+Chronic byssinosis can ultimately result in narrowing of the airways, lung scarring and death from infection or respiratory failure.
 Extended exposure to cotton or jute dust can lead to impaired lung function and further respiratory complications.
 Patients may require oxygen to assist with breathing and may also have difficulty exercising.
+It can be misdiagnosed as COPD or asthma.

 Diagnosis

+There is currently no official form of diagnosing an individual with byssinosis.
 It can be difficult to accurately diagnose a patient with byssinosis due to symptoms that are similar to other respiratory diseases such as chronic obstructive pulmonary diseases (COPD), asthma, or bronchitis.
 Byssinosis can be misdiagnosed as other pneumoconioses therefore a chest x-ray and/or lung function test is needed to accurately diagnose a patient who may have byssinosis.
 The main distinction of byssinosis from other respiratory diseases comes from the initial exposure.
 Patients who have byssinosis have typically been exposed to cotton or just dust for an extended period of time and experience symptoms of chest tightness and coughing.

 Patient history should reveal exposure to cotton, flax, hemp, or jute dust.
 Measurable change in lung function before and after working shifts is key to diagnosis.
 Patients with byssinosis show a significant drop in FEV1 over the course of work shift.

 Chest radiographs show areas of opacity due to fibrosis of the pulmonary parenchyma.

 Another form of diagnosis is observing patient symptoms throughout their work shift.
-Patients with byssinosis due to dust inhalation will experience adverse symptoms when they being their work shift on Monday which is where the term Monday Fever comes in.
+Patients with byssinosis due to dust inhalation will experience adverse symptoms when they begin their work shift on Monday which is where the term Monday Fever comes in.

 Treatment

-There is currently no official form of diagnosing an individual with byssinosis.
 Affected workers should be offered alternative employment.
 Employers in the manufacturing and textile industry should take preventative measures to ensure workers are not exposed to excessive dust and cotton during their work shifts as this is the main cause of byssinosis exposure.
 Continued exposure leads to development of persistent symptoms and progressive decline in FEV1.
 Dust control measures can also help reduce the risk of textile workers developing byssinosis.

 Educational content aimed to raise awareness about byssinosis and other occupational lung diseases can be useful to inform workers and managers in textile industry as well as unions, and other health professionals.
 Educational content should be based on signs and symptoms of byssinosis as well as other diagnostic measures.